John Hick (politician): Parliament

+Between about 1875–1880, at considerable expense, Hick carried out alterations on Mytton Hall, apparently to the design of Paley and Austin, Lancaster, including a substantial 2-story bay window, recreation block with a billiard room, joined to the house by a long, arched conservatory and ultimately a ballroom.

+Widowed with eight children, Hick's elder sister Mary (1813–1878) moved from Silwood Park to Queen's Gate, South Kensington, but died there just over 3 years later, 4 January 1878.
+Around this time Hick began to use a summer residence at Woodlands, Lezayre, Isle of Man, where he also became a Justice of the Peace.
+By then Hick was described as a man of great wealth.

 On 15 March 1879, towards the end of his time as an MP, John Hick with J. Turay and Charles Denton Abel of 20 Southamptom Buildings, an address associated with Abel & Imray, Lt Colonel Francis Bolton, Colonel Frederick Beaumont, Liberal MP for South Durham 1868–1880, Alexander Brogden JP of John Brogden and Sons, Liberal MP 1868–1885 for Wednesbury and J.T.
 Jones registered the Aqueous Works and Diamond Rock-boring Company (Limited), Crown Works, Guildford Street, York Road, Lambeth.
 Between the Thames side marine engine workshops of Maudslay, Son & Field and the General Lying-In Hospital - a short walk over Westminster Bridge from St Stephen's Club and the Houses of Parliament, the company with £300,000 capital in £5 shares "...bought out and patented the system of using diamonds for boring".
+The Aqueous Works and Diamond Rock-boring Company liquidated about 1892.

 He debated Railway accidents – the adoption of continuous brakes, June 1879.
 As a director of LNWR, Hick defended the railway's position, stating he "regarded all automatic machinery with distrust".
 He was elected a member of the Iron and Steel Institute the same year and held the Bolton seat until 24 March 1880 when as a result of ill-health, he chose not to stand for re-election.
-The Aqueous Works and Diamond Rock-boring Company liquidated about 1892.
+Around 1880 Mytton Hall and the estate were being run as a farm, producing its own celebrated Cheese.